Jbird206/Independent-Project-3-Arrays-and-Looping.-/README.md

 # Independent-Project-3-Arrays-and-Looping.-
-Create a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with exceptions if it contains certain digits.
+The objective of the assignment was to create a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with exceptions if it contains certain digits.

 ## Beep, Boop, I don't think I can do that Dave.